YuraRavaR/geo-ip-service/README.md

 ## Features

 - Geo IP lookup using ip-api.com
-- Proxy support for different countries (Kazakhstan, USA, UK, Germany)
+- Proxy support for different countries (Kazakhstan, Turkey)
 - Simple and responsive UI

 ## How It Works